typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 In conclusion, we've see how:

-1. **Grakn's type system provides a concept-level schema** that fully implements the Entity-Relationship (ER) model, while graph databases use vertices and edges without integrity constraints imposed in the form of a schema
+1. **TypeDB's type system provides a concept-level schema** that fully implements the Entity-Relationship (ER) model, while graph databases use vertices and edges without integrity constraints imposed in the form of a schema
-2. **Grakn contains a built-in automated reasoner**, graph databases don't provide native reasoning capabilities
+2. **TypeDB contains a built-in automated reasoner**, graph databases don't provide native reasoning capabilities
-3. **Grakn is an abstraction layer over a graph database.** Grakn leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction
+3. **TypeDB is an abstraction layer over a graph database.** TypeDB leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction

-In sum, Grakn provides one language that gives us a concept-level model, a type system, a query language, a reasoning engine and schema verification.
+In sum, TypeDB provides one language that gives us a concept-level model, a type system, a query language, a reasoning engine and schema verification.
 The result is a higher level language that abstracts away the low level complexities inherent in a graph database.

-This comparison has aimed to provide high level similarities and differences between both technologies, but, of course, there is more to Grakn and graph databases than what we’ve tried to show here.
+This comparison has aimed to provide high level similarities and differences between both technologies, but, of course, there is more to TypeDB and graph databases than what we’ve tried to show here.